Christian Schad: Schadographs

-In 1919, while living in Geneva, Schad created his own version of shadowgraphs respectively photograms exposing flat objects and detritus on printing-out paper in a copy frame to the sun.
-His friend Walter Serner was excited about the disruptive power of the depicted negative shadows considering the tiny paper works as an "intrusion of pure technics into art".
-Christian Schad offered these "composition photographiques" for publication among others to Tristan Tzara, who finally published in March 1920 a reproduction in the Dadaphone, the seventh edition of his Dada magazine.
+In 1919, while living in Geneva, Schad created photograms by exposing flat objects and detritus on printing-out paper in a copy frame to the sun.
+His friend Walter Serner was excited about the disruptive power of the depicted negative shadows and considered the tiny paper works as an "intrusion of pure technics into art".
+Schad offered these "composition photographiques" for publication among others to Tristan Tzara, who finally published in March 1920 a reproduction in the Dadaphone, the seventh edition of his Dada magazine.
 The reproduction entitled ARP et VAL SERNER dans le crocodarium royal de Londres precedes the publication of similar approaches by Man Ray and László Moholy-Nagy at least by two years.
-It took more than ten years before another of these works by Christian Schad was published as "collage photographique" in George Hugnet's essay on Dada in 1932.
-Today the name Schadograph is established, which was introduced by Tristan Tzara for his courtesy in 1937 for the exhibition Fantastic Art, Dada at the Museum of Modern Art in New York lending 7 Schadographs and one woodcut by Christian Schad.
+It was more than ten years before another of these works by Schad was published as "collage photographique" in George Hugnet's essay on Dada in 1932.
+Today the name Schadograph is established, which was introduced by Tristan Tzara for his courtesy in 1937 for the exhibition Fantastic Art, Dada at the Museum of Modern Art in New York lending 7 Schadographs and one woodcut by Schad.

-Interestingly, Christian Schad did forget about his photographic compositions.
-In 1919/20 he did send to Tristan Tzara all 28 original exemplars known today, who never returned them and did not inform Schad either about succeeding exhibition activities as at the MoMA in 1937 and later.
+In 1919 or 1920 Schad sent all 28 original exemplars known today to Tristan Tzara, who never returned them and did not inform Schad either about succeeding exhibition activities as at the MoMA in 1937 and later.
 In the mid-1950s the Frankfurt-based art critic Godo Remshardt turned Schad's attention to his forgotten works.
 In 1960 he was approached by Helmut Gernsheim to provide a remake of his early Schadographs, which was published in 1962 as "replika" in his book Creative Photography.
-As printing-out paper weren't available anymore at that time Christian Schad had to switch from the sun to the dark room creating the replikas on developing paper.
+As printing-out paper was not available at that time Schad had to switch from the sun to the dark room creating the replikas on developing paper.
 He realized numerous of these late Schadographs among other for an album in 1978 dedicated to Aloysius Bertrand's poetical prose Gaspard de la Nuit.